notasquid1938/Rebuilding-Reddit/README.md

 This is a NextJS website that attempts to create as thorough as possible an archive of reddit.
 It accomplishes this by creating a convenient way to view all the content from Pushift's archives of Reddit's comments and submissions over the years.

-It uses Postgres to store all the reddit pushshift archives in tables and [Meili Search](https://www.meilisearch.com/) to provide subreddit autofill suggestions.
+It uses Postgres to store all the reddit pushshift archives in tables and query them as necessary.
 You can search the archive using a selected date range and optionally add a specific subreddit.

 ## Setup Instructions
 1. Clone the github repo